VaubanParty/BugfixTracker/README.md

 :rotating_light: WARNING :rotating_light:

-This work is under heavy refactoring.
+This work is currently under heavy refactoring.
 The informations provided here -especially about software details- aren't fully working, as I am working on a more elegant structure for this project.
-Please be gentle while judging and criticism on this specific part of the program, as the software is still working completely.
-Thank you !
+Please be comprehensive, as the software is fully working and give correct datas and results.

 			-- Yassine Badache

-:rotating_light: WARNING :rotating_light:
+:rotating_light: END OF WARNING :rotating_light:

 # Individual research project checked by Martin Monperrus for the University of Lille 1